How to optimize UGC for employee advocacy success

 Employee advocacy can be a particularly effective type of UGC, spotlighting the people who work on your business daily and truly understand your product.
 But you can drive value out of your employees’ stories without a clearly defined structure behind it.

-What is User-Generated Content?
+What is user-generated content?

 User-generated content (UGC) refers to any original brand-related material created by real customers and employees who are not part of your professional marketing team.
 UGC can be organic, made out of appreciation for the product, or paid.
 In either case, the creator uses their resources and inspiration to generate the content.

-Some of the more common forms of UCG are reviews and testimonials.
+Some of the more common forms of UGC are reviews and testimonials.
 Still, photos, videos, live streams, blog posts, and even comments on social media and discussion forums can also be included in the definition.
 Individual users can develop and share these types of content, and the brand can leverage them to improve demand generation.

 How to Optimize UGC for Employee Advocacy Success